-His trade posts, fortresses and monuments stay on the map.
-These can be taken over/destroyed by an ATTACK action by the remaining players.
+His trade posts, fortress/ports and monuments stay on the map.
+These can be taken over / destroyed by an attack action by the remaining players.

-The two remaining players still have five actions per game turn but the same action can only be chosen 3 times total per action cycle and at maximum twice by the same player.
+The four remaining players still have five actions per game turn, but the same action can be chosen only 7 times in total per action cycle and at maximum twice by the same player.
 These limits are in effect the turn after the player was eliminated due to revolution.
-The turn the player is eliminated you have to apply the action limits as if there were three players.
+The turn the player is eliminated you have to apply the action limits as if there were five players.